signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

 **User Data Width** – This parameter is available in AHB or APB bus protocol.
 User can choose between 16 or 32 bits.

 **Read Reorder Buffer Size** – The number of read operations that can be stored and reordered.
 This parameter is displayed in all Bus Protocols except in SIG_NATIVE.
+The value selected for this parameter will be validated once at least one target device has enabled the Address Interleaving Merger.

 **Write Reorder Buffer Size** – The number of write operations that can be stored and reordered.
 This parameter is displayed in all Bus Protocols except in SIG_NATIVE.
+The value selected for this parameter will be validated once at least one target device has enabled the Address Interleaving Merger.

 **Write Data Buffer** – This parameter allows the user to configure the Write Data Buffer for a selected Initiator device.
 Toggle on to enable and toggle off to disable.
 This parameter is displayed in all Bus Protocols excepts in SIG_NATIVE.

 **Write Data Buffer Depth** – This parameter is an input field that defines the data buffer size for the selected device.
 Supported values range from 2 to 256.

+**Number of Pipeline Stages** - This parameter is for assigning Pipeline Stages in the selected initiator.
+Using AXI Protocols, default value is 1.
+This is not available in SIG_NATIVE Bus Protocol.